Conversion Optimization

 The science behind this: You want to reduce your shoppers' cognitive load.
 Make things so simple that they take the next step almost automatically (don't make them work hard to understand).

-A simple navigation with limited featured categories and well-organized sub-categories makes for happy shoppers—it’s because a great navbar reduces cognitive load.
+A simple navigation with limited featured categories and well-organized sub-categories makes for happy shoppers—but you’ve also got to remember that navigation is about a lot more than just what your primary menu does.

 11. Feature attractive cart deals

 The science behind this: The Fogg Behavior Model talks about three steps to making an individual perform a behavior: motivation, ability and trigger (to buy, in the eCommerce context.)
-Ask yourself: Are you forgetting to remind shoppers to perform any of the three?
+Ask: Are we forgetting to remind shoppers to perform any of the three?

 When you’re toying around with eCommerce conversion best practices, you’ll have to consider the number of people who add-to-cart and then drop off.